 Detroit Police

-Combination of State police, DPD and Guardsmen rushed the three entrances to the manor house at approximately the same time believing a sniper was inside.
+Combination of Detroit police, State police and Guardsmen rushed the three entrances to the manor house at approximately the same time believing a sniper was inside.

 One of the suspects, Roderick Davis, was pulled off the line and brought into room 4A, directly behind the line up.
 The door closed behind them.
 The officer instructed Davis to spread eagle on the floor, remain quiet and then shot into the floor.
 Back out in the hallway the remaining suspects believed Davis had been shot.
 It was actually a death game, an attempt to extract a confession regarding who the "sniper" was by instilling fear.
 Unfortunately either no one still in the line-up had any knowledge of Carl Cooper firing off the starter pistol earlier or were too scared to mention it, thus no confessions were forthcoming and so the game continued.